scribbletune/johann/README.md

-# Notation
+# Johann
-Generate practice charts for guitars & keyboards
+Generate practice charts and learn to play guitars & keyboards

 ---